10 Things You Need to Know About SAT Subject Tests

 If you are stressed about the prospects of taking SAT Subject Tests, only a tiny percentage of colleges and universities mandate them for every single applicant.

-The following four institutions require the subject test results from all of their applicants, said Cigus Vanni, a college consultant in Wynnewood, PA, who compiled the subject test list for members of the National Association for College Admission Counseling (NACAC):
+"These four institutions require the subject test results from all of their applicants," said Cigus Vanni, a college consultant in Wynnewood, PA, who compiled the subject test list for members of the National Association for College Admission Counseling (NACAC):

 - California Institute of Technology